fomightez/sequencework/plot_expression_across_chromosomes/README.md

 The script will automatically make a name for the output file based on the name data file provided and whether covering whole genome or certain chromosomes.

+Feedback is given as the script is run.
+This information will be sent to the command line console (standard out) and includes genes not matched in the data and the genome annotation file, genes whose values are left out to avoid errors caused by values of zero, an indication of suggested aneuploidy when the `--smooth` flag is used, etc..

 **Additional Details For Options**

 To avoid compressing the typically important range, by default the y-axis is limited to a range that emphasizes the alterations characteristic of aneuploidy or segmental duplication.
 In that case, points beyond those limits are plotted at the edge of the plot in a manner that distinguishes them from the other data points, i.e., they are represented as open triangles at the edge pointing in an up-or-down direction.
 This approach is styled on how DESeq2 plotMA handles out of bounds points, see section 1.5.1 of [the DESeq2 vignette](https://www.bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#ma-plot).
 Depending on your needs, run with the optional `--no_limits` or `--no_log` flags to see the full plot.

 When the `--smooth` flag is employed, the non-parametric strategy used to fit the curve to the data points is LOWESS (Locally Weighted Scatterplot Smoothing).
 It highlights deviations in the scatterplots better than one could estimate just by eye given so many points.
+If the `--smooth` flag is used a simplistic, automated assessment will be made for aneuploidy at the chromosome-level (or per scaffold) and an notice will be included in the report as the script runs if anueploidy is suggested.
+You'll need to examime further no matter the outsome of that assessment.
+Right now the simplistic approach errs on the side of reporting more false positives but the settings used can be adjusted.